zestia/ember-async-tooltips/README.md

 ### Recommended usage

 The following configuration creates a new tooltip that:
-* Has custom automatic positioning: NW, N, NE, SE, S, SW.
+* Has custom automatic positioning.
-  Excludes W and E - useful if you don't want to add CSS for these positions.
+  Excludes left and right - useful if you don't want to add CSS for these positions.
 * Has a custom hover delay (won't display the user tooltip until after 300ms has passed)
 * Loads the user _during_ the alotted hover delay time period, or extending the delay if it wasn't retreived in time